Z-Bolt/OctoScreen/README.md

 - `OCTOSCREEN_LOG_LEVEL` - Controls the level of logging.
 Accepted values are (with increasing levels): `debug`, `info`, `warn`, and `error`.
 If no value is provided, the log level will default to `warn`.

 - `OCTOSCREEN_RESOLUTION` - Resolution of the application, and should be configured to the resolution of your screen.
+Also supports automatic resolution detection when set to `AUTO`.
+Specific resolutions must be in the format of `WIDTHxHEIGHT`.
+Default resolution is `800x480`.

   Optimal resolution for OctoScreen is no less than 800x480, so if the physical resolution of your screen is 480x320, it's recommended to set the software resolution 800x533.
 If you are using Raspbian you can do it by changing [`hdmi_cvt`](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md) param in `/boot/config.txt` file.
 Please see [Setting Up OctoScreen and Your Display](https://github.com/Z-Bolt/OctoScreen/wiki/Setting-Up-OctoScreen-and-Your-Display) and [Installing OctoScreen with a 3.5" 480x320 TFT screen](https://github.com/Z-Bolt/OctoScreen/wiki/Installing-OctoScreen-with-a-3.5%22-480x320-TFT-screen) for more information.